-If the business reaches the cap within the determination period, it will still be rewarded for additional efficiencies throughout the period based on standard building block incentives.
-It would still retain any share of additional efficiencies (or costs) based on standard building block incentives.
+If the business reaches the cap within the determination period, it will still be rewarded for additional efficiencies throughout the period.
+That is, it would still retain any share of additional efficiencies (or costs) based on standard building block incentives.